osleg/gebaar-libinput/README.md

 [![Build Status](https://app.travis-ci.com/osleg/gebaar-libinput-fork.svg?branch=master)](https://app.travis-ci.com/osleg/gebaar-libinput-fork)

+Pull Requests are still welcome!
+Forked from Coffee2CodeNL/gebaar-libinput since original repo unmaintained for multiple years, yet this is NOT OFFICIAL repo!
+I Don't have linux machine for the moment, the project is frozen till I get one. (or maybe forever).

 Gebaar
 =========
-Forked from Coffee2CodeNL/gebaar-libinput since original repo unmaintained for half a year, yet this is NOT OFFICIAL repo!
-Don't have linux machine for the moment, the project is frozen till I get one. (or maybe forever).
-Pull Requests are still welcome!

 WM Independent Touchpad Gesture Daemon for libinput

 _Gebaar means Gesture in Dutch_